Geometry of Associated Quantum Vector Bundles and the Quantum Gauge Group: Examples

 \subsection{Trivial Quantum Principal Bundles}

-Mirroring the {\it classical} case, trivial quantum principal bundles are perhaps the first examples that one has in mind.
-We will consider the theory of trivial qpbs developed in \cite{micho2} to show our example.
-It is worth mentioning that this kind of bundles are also trivial in the sense of \cite{bm}.
+Mirroring the {\it classical} case, trivial quantum principal bundles are perhaps the first examples that come to mind.
+We consider the theory of trivial qpb's as developed in \cite{micho2,stheve}.
+In Durdevich's formulation, a quantum principal $\G$--bundle of the form is called {\it trivial} \cite{micho2,stheve}.
+In the previous section, we have already worked on these kinds of qpb's, specifically in Examples \ref{e.1.1}, \ref{e.1.2.1} and Proposition \ref{noteq}.
+In this way, in this subsection we will present some generalizations.
+First of all, we have

-In \cite{micho2} there is a characterization of all real qpcs that we can extend to any qpc (not necessary real) by linear maps which can be interpreted as {\it the non--commutative gauge potentials}.
-In this way, every qpc $\omega$ is of the form